YASH-MOHARIR/Guessmetry/README.md

 #### Gameplay Instructions

 **Starting the Game:**
-1. When you open the app in a Reddit post, you'll see the home screen
+1. When you open the app in a Reddit post, you'll see the home screen with the game title "Guessmetry"
+2. Read the brief instructions explaining the gameplay concept
-2. Click the "Play" button to start a new game session
+3. Click the orange "Play" button to start a new game session
-3. The game will initialize your session and load the first prompt
+4. The game will initialize your session and load the first prompt

 **Round Flow (repeats for each prompt):**

 **Phase 1 - Display Phase (5 seconds):**
-- A geometric description appears on screen (e.g., "A circle on top of a rectangle")
+- A geometric description appears on screen in a white card (e.g., "A circle on top of a rectangle")
 - Read and memorize the description carefully
-- Watch the orange countdown timer at the top
+- Watch the orange countdown timer at the top showing remaining seconds
+- The instruction "Memorize this description!" appears below the card
-- You cannot guess yet - use this time to visualize the shape!
+- You cannot guess yet - use this time to visualize what object the shapes might represent
-- The timer will automatically transition you to the guess phase
+- The timer will automatically transition you to the guess phase when it reaches zero

 **Phase 2 - Guess Phase (20 seconds):**
-- The input field appears with focus automatically set
+- The prompt disappears and an input field appears with automatic focus
+- The question "What is being described?" appears above the input
 - Type your answer for what object the geometric description represents
 - Press Enter or click the "Submit Guess" button to lock in your answer
 - The blue countdown timer shows how much time you have left
+- A character counter shows your input length (max 100 characters)
 - If time runs out, your current guess (or empty answer) is automatically submitted
-- Character limit: 100 characters
+- Once submitted, the input and button are disabled

 **Phase 3 - Results Phase (10 seconds):**
-- See the correct answer revealed prominently
+- See the correct answer revealed prominently with "The answer was:" label
-- Your guess is displayed below for comparison
+- Your guess is displayed below with "You guessed:" label (if you submitted one)
-- Result indicator shows if you were:
+- Result indicator at the top shows if you were:
-  - **Correct** (green) - Exact match or alternative answer
+  - **Correct!** (green background) - Exact match or alternative answer
-  - **Close** (yellow) - 70%+ similarity to the correct answer
+  - **Close!** (yellow background) - 70%+ similarity to the correct answer
-  - **Incorrect** (red) - Too different from the correct answer
+  - **Incorrect** (red background) - Too different from the correct answer
-- Points earned this round are displayed (+10, +5, or 0)
+- Points earned this round are displayed with color coding:
+  - +10 points (green) for correct answers
+  - +5 points (yellow) for close matches
+  - +0 points (gray) for incorrect answers
-- Watch your total score count up with animation
+- Watch your total score count up with a smooth animation
 - The green countdown timer shows time until the next round
+- A message "Next round starting soon..." appears at the bottom
 - The next round automatically begins when the timer reaches zero

 **Persistent UI Elements:**
-- **Leaderboard** (top-right corner): Shows your current rank, score, and rounds completed
+- **Leaderboard** (fixed at top-right corner): Shows your current stats
+  - Rank: #1 (always 1 in single-player Phase 1)
+  - Score: Your total points with animated updates
+  - Rounds: Number of rounds completed
-- The leaderboard updates in real-time as you earn points
+- The leaderboard stays visible throughout all phases and updates in real-time

 **Scoring System:**
 - **Correct answer**: +10 points (exact match or any alternative answer)